eusdot/eusdot.github.io/_posts/2022-08-20-Less-is-more.md

 comments: true
 ---

 „If you do not prioritize your life, others will“.
-A strong and very true statement by **Greg McKeown** in **„Essentialism - the disciplined pursuit of less“** - a very nice holiday audio book with some important take-aways.
+A strong and very true statement by **Greg McKeown** in **„Essentialism - the disciplined pursuit of less“** - a very nice holiday audio book with some good take-aways.

 ### What is it all about?